Research Safety

 Laser Safety Training

-Summary: All individuals working with or around Class 3B or Class 4 lasers or laser systems are required to meet all training and safety education prescribed by the Laser Safety Officer.
-This includes completing the Online Laser Safety Course and completion of a signed and submitted Laser Worker Certificate.
+All individuals working with or around Class 3B or Class 4 lasers or laser systems are required to meet all training and safety education prescribed by the Laser Safety Officer.
+This includes completing the Laser Safety Training module located in UGA’s Professional Education Portal; as well as the completion of a signed and submitted Laser Worker Certificate.

 Laser Registration